 About the book

-My book, Berlin, Second Hand, focuses on the flea market at Mauerpark, which takes place every Sunday on a strip of land where the Berlin Wall once stood.
-The symbolic value of a lively market taking place on a former death strip needs no explanation.
-However, as Berlin continues to gentrify and become a more expensive city to live in, Mauerpark’s flea market represents something important that I hope doesn’t get lost.
+Berlin, Second Hand focuses on the lively flea market at Mauerpark, which takes place every Sunday on a strip of land where the Berlin Wall once stood.
+As Berlin continues to gentrify and become a more expensive city to live in, Mauerpark’s flea market represents something important for the city.
 The flea market is about creativity and ingenuity.
 It’s about finding value in the used, the vintage, and the slightly dog-earred items for sale.
 It’s about reusing and recycling.
-It’s about stepping away from the computer and participating in life.
+It’s about stepping away from the screen and participating in life.

 This book is my quiet protest against the commercialization, gentrification and homogenization of a city I love.